 Tip: If you have trouble rolling the tortillas, warm them up first!
 This is especially important if you are using corn tortillas, as the corn tortillas will split if not warm.

-It's a simple sauce too!
-Just mashed avocado, salsa verde, sour cream, cilantro, and a touch of lime juice mixed together.
+- Stir in the salsa verde, sour cream, cilantro, and a touch of lime juice.

 Frequently Asked Questions

 The filling and the sauce can both be made up to 3 days in advance.
-Store in the refrigerator until ready to use.
+Store in the refrigerator until ready to bake.

 These enchiladas freeze great!
 You may even want to double the recipe to serve one and freeze one!
 Place the filled tortillas in a freezer-safe baking dish and wrap with plastic wrap and then foil, to avoid freezer burn.
-Place the sauce in a freezer bag or separate storage container so that the tortillas do not get mushy.
+I recommend storing the sauce in a separate storage container so that the tortillas do not get mushy.
 When ready to use, thaw both containers in the refrigerator overnight, and then top the tortillas with the sauce before baking.

 Let me know how you like this recipe by leaving a review!
 And follow along on Instagram @stateofdinner for behind the scenes and to be among the first to know when new recipes post!